FA5I/vending_machine/Readme.md

 - I avoided using web server with a REST API as that seemed like overkill for a vending machine.
 A CLI with a REPL-like behaviour seemed more appropriate.

 - Errors and exception handling were used in places deemed logical.
 If given more time, there is definitely scope to increase the types of custom errors to be more explicit about the errors being thrown.
+Right now the most basic error handling is implemented to catch the main exceptions.

 - I used a Finite State Machine (FSM) to model the vending  machine as it seemed like a good fit given the transitional nature of the interactions between user and machine.
 The FSM is a very barebones implementation, in reality something like [pytransitions](https://github.com/pytransitions/transitions) may be more robust.